Durgesh-GV/CODSOFT/Task-1-Rule-Based-Chatbot/README.md

-# Task 1 – Rule-Based Chatbot
+# Task 1 – Rule-Based-Chatbot

 ## Description
 This project implements a simple rule-based chatbot using Python.